-Mr. Michael Hazzan and Mr. Mark S. Dreux, will lead a webinar to discuss key issues in a Request for Information (RFI), that will be published in the Federal Register this week.
+Mr. Michael Hazzan and Mr. Mark S. Dreux, led a webinar to discuss key issues in a Request for Information (RFI), that was published in the Federal Register.

 Thank you for attending the August 7 Webinar on EPA RFI!

 If you missed it, please click to download the slides.

 The RFI addresses the following areas with respect to possible changes to the RMP regulation (40 CFR 68):

 - Items in OSHA’s RFI relevant to EPA’s RMP regulation, including changes to covered chemicals, third party audits, MI program changes to cover all critical equipment, definition of RAGAGEP, and others.

 - Additional changes to RMP Regulation, including emergency drills, automated detection and monitoring for releases, Worst Case Release scenario modifications, public disclosure of information, threshold quantities and off-site consequence analysis endpoints, streamlining RMP requirements, and others.